xep426/DTWarp-Android/README.md

 # Android Dynamic Time Warping Library

 The example app provided lets you record a reference sequence of accellerometer values which can then be compared to a continuous stream of live accelerometer data.
 DTWarp is a basic Kotlin implementation of the [dynamic time warping](https://en.wikipedia.org/wiki/Dynamic_time_warping) algorithm.
 DTWarp will cache live data in a ring buffer and calculate the distance between the reference sequence and the live data every time it receives a new value.
 The smaller the calculated distance the more similar the two sequences being compared will be.
-Once a distances below a set threshold is computed the example app will halt.
+Once a distance below a set threshold is computed the example app will halt.

 While the screenshot below only showcases a simple knock gesture detection, DTW is a state of the art algorithm which forms the basis for many complex machine learning algorithms.